MarcosDY/spiffe-example/dupin/README.md

 ![spiffe-nginx Diagram](spiffe-nginx-diagram.png)

-For this integration with SPIFFE, NGINX was modified to natively support the Workload API and get the X.509-SVIDs in a gRPC stream, store them on disk, and signal to load the new credentials when they are available.
+For this integration with SPIFFE, NGINX was modified to natively support the Workload API and get the X.509-SVIDs in a gRPC stream, process them and push into memory, without storing them to on disk, and signal to load the new credentials when they are available.
 SPIRE-issued certificates have a one-hour expiry by default, which can be changed with a [ttl parameter](https://github.com/spiffe/spire/blob/master/doc/spire_server.md#spire-server-entry-create) when the entry is registered.
 The newly created NGINX module handles both receiving (as they are pushed over the stream) and loading certificates (when they are received).

 ## Modifications done to get SPIFFE support in NGINX